rotoapanta/digos-data-cube-to-miniseed-converter/README.md

 3. **Output Files**:

-The MiniSEED files will be located in the newly created directory within the selected directory, named like `MiniSEED_2025-01-08_10-07-22`.
+The MiniSEED files will be located in the newly created directory within the selected directory, named like `MiniSEED_Y-m-d_H-M-S`.

 ```bash
    /path/to/your/directory/DTA/MiniSEED_Y-m-d_H-M-S/c0add240625194443.pri0